khemssharma/Community-bot/README.md

 ### Running Automatically (via GitHub Actions)
 Set up your GitHub Secrets for USERNAME, TOKEN and TARGET_USERNAME.
 in Settings > Secrets & Variable > Actions<br>
-Note: You can generate your github token in your accounts settings > developers <br>
+Note: You can generate your github token in your account's settings > developers <br>
 Run/Enable workflows in Actions (on navigation bar) <br>
 .github/workflows/unfollow.yml will run automatically at scheduled times when enabled.